zainshafiq/Project-Vlogs/Project_Introduction_Vlog.md

 The slight introduction of NotJustCode members and what we are bringing to the table.

-*Based on ENSE 400 list provided by Dr.Tim Maciag
+*Based on ENSE 400 list provided by Dr.Tim Maciag (U of R, SK)

 1. Team member introductions
     (i)   Project roles and responsibilities